Environment

 Carbon Footprint

-At Fluor, we follow the GHG Protocol for inventory over which we maintain operational control.
+We follow the Greenhouse Gas (GHG) Protocol for inventory over which we maintain operational control.
 The basic unit of measure used throughout the GHG inventory is metric tons of equivalent carbon dioxide (tCO2e).

-• Where feasible, purchased low- or zero-carbon energy bundled with the energy attribute certificates (EACs), which then were retired.
+We purchased low- or zero-carbon energy bundled with energy attribute certificates (EACs), which then were retired.

-• Purchased and retired unbundled renewable energy attributes as needed to address remaining Scope 2 electricity emissions.
-These attributes were sourced within the same grid region or as close as possible to the Fluor operations to which they are applied.
+We purchased and retired unbundled EACs to address Scope 2 electricity emissions.
+These EACs were sourced within the same grid region or as close as possible to the Fluor operations to which they are applied.

-• Lastly, we invested in a high-quality carbon offset project to neutralize the remainder of our Scope 1 and Scope 2 GHG emissions.
+We invested in a high-quality carbon offset project to neutralize our Scope 1 and Scope 2 GHG emissions.

-Fluor selected high-quality offset projects that meet the criteria of additionality, permanence, leakage and double counting as described in the Greenhouse Gas Protocol.
+Fluor selected high-quality offset projects that meet the criteria of additionality, permanence, leakage and double counting as described in the GHG Protocol.

-Going forward, Fluor's objective is to reduce our reliance on unbundled Energy Attribute Certificates and offset credits as we maintain our net zero position.
-Throughout 2024, our global teams will continue to drive down emissions, including relocating to energy-efficient buildings, implementing energy reduction initiatives and signing renewable energy contracts.
+Our objective is to reduce our reliance on unbundled EACs and carbon offset credits as we maintain our carbon neutral position as we transitioned from net zero.
+Our global teams will continue to reduce emissions, including relocating to energy-efficient buildings, implementing energy reduction initiatives and signing renewable energy contracts.

 Conservation of Resources